wanirepo/AffectNeuro_2020Fall/README.md

 ## Course format and expectations

 This course will consist of two parts--lectures and paper presentations.
 First, for the first 40 or so minutes, we will watch a lecture on an affective neuroscience topic together.
 The lecture could be my lecture (pre-recorded) or other affective neuroscientists' lecture.
 We will watch these videos together.
 Second, for the other 60-90 mins, two students will give presentations on the important papers on affective neuroscience, and we will have a discussion about the paper.
+Each student will present one paper.
 We will use English as the main language, but you can use Korean to ask questions and discuss.

 ## Evaluation